gnunesmoura/auth-microservice/README.md

 Study project where the main purpose is:

-* Create a authorization microservice.
+* Create an authorization microservice.
-* Gain some deeper knowledge on tecnologies like OAuth2, MongoDB and Express.
+* Gaining in-depth knowledge about OAuth2, MongoDB and Express.

 ## Main Features